Get the ArenaCoach Desktop App

 What is the best Marksmanship Hunter composition in 3v3?

-The highest win rate 3v3 composition for Marksmanship Hunter is with Mistweaver Monk and Devastation Evoker, running a 72.2% win rate across 18 matches among high-rated players.
+The highest win rate 3v3 composition for Marksmanship Hunter this season is with Affliction Warlock and Mistweaver Monk, running a 63.2% win rate across 87 matches.

 What are the hardest matchups for Marksmanship Hunter?

-Retribution Paladin is currently the most difficult matchup for Marksmanship Hunter in Solo Shuffle based on win rate data from high-rated play.
+Holy Paladin is currently the most difficult matchup for Marksmanship Hunter in Solo Shuffle based on this season's win rate data.
+On the other hand, Restoration Shaman is one of the most favorable matchups.

 What are Marksmanship Hunter's strengths and weaknesses in arena?